Coregonus bavaricus: Taxonomy

 The Ammersee kilch was first described in 1909 by German fishery scientist Bruno Hofer in his work Die Süsswasserfische von Mittel-Europa.
 Hofer thought it a subspecies of the Lake Constance whitefish, now extinct, so he named it Coregonus acronius bavarica.
 Coregonus acronius was the scientific name of the Lake Constance whitefish at the time.
 The Ammersee kilch was reclassified as its own species in 1997 by Swiss ichthyologist Maurice Kottelat in his piece "European freshwater fishes: an heuristic checklist of the freshwater fishes of Europe" in volume 52 of the journal Biologia.

 Description

 The Ammersee kilch is a small fish with a slender, elongated body, blunted snout, large eyes, and subterminal mouth.
 The body is primarily silver in color, though the scales darken considerably dorsally and ventrally.
 It can reach sizes of up to 24.1 cm and mature females weigh between 60–80 g.
-It can have anywhere from 18-28 gillrakers, but typically within the range of 21-24.
+It can have anywhere from 18 to 28 gillrakers, but typically within the range of 21–24.
 The pectoral fins are short when folded.